 A desktop study has been deemed sufficient for this assessment, and no ecological surveys have been carried out.

 Geology and soils

-The scheme does not lie within a Geological Conservation Review Site (GCRS) (SiteLink) or geological Site of Special Scientific Interest (SSSI) (SiteLink).
+The scheme does not lie within a Geological Conservation Review Site (GCRS) or a geologically designated Site of Special Scientific Interest (SSSI) (SiteLink).